zesterer/atto/README.md

 # Yields 4
 ```

-Pairing values together into a two-component list
+Pairing values together into a two-component list:

 ```
 fn main is